 Partner Bioscience Companies Found Guilty of Trading Fetal Remains

-While Planned Parenthood and their allies continue to claim these videos are fake publicly, many of their partners have already been brought down thanks to them.
+While Planned Parenthood and its allies continue to claim these videos are fake publicly, many of its partners have already been brought down thanks to them.
 In 2017, several bioscience companies were shut down for the illegal sale of fetal body parts.
 They were found to have profited millions thanks to Planned Parenthood, having sold tissue to academic groups for years before being exposed by the Center for Medical Progress.

 Buying and Selling Fetal Tissue is a Common Problem

 The Center for Medical Progress’s videos, while perhaps the most damning, are not the first to expose this sort of corruption.
 In March 2000, ABC News conducted a three-month “20/20” hidden-camera investigation into fetal tissue trafficking.
 What they found were companies selling organs and fetal tissue for profit.
 Other companies even encouraged their technicians to collect tissue from mothers who had not consented to tissue donation.

 While this might sound awful, it’s really not out of character for abortion providers.
 The well-being of their patients frequently takes a backseat to profit.
 Groups like Planned Parenthood have been found to cover up crimes such as sex trafficking to avoid losing business.
 At times, Planned Parenthood has entirely falsified records to avoid having to report child abuse.
 Some undercover videos show similar coverups, with Planned Parenthood staff willing to work with traffickers and pimps to perform abortions on their victims.